How to know when you’re no longer being a good manager

 Sign #6: You think emotions have no place in the workplace.

-Emotions are facts — the way we feel about our work affect how well we do our work.
+Emotions are facts — the way we feel about our work affects how well we do our work.
 So we must accept our team’s emotions, just as we do our financials or design projects.
 Work is often seen as a logical, rational place, so considering people’s emotions can feel burdensome and complicated.
 But great leaders embrace that their team will feel a range of emotions, and that’s part of the day-to-day process of working together.

 Sign #7: You think doing something yourself is easier because you can’t trust anyone else to get it done right.